+Ventilation Settings

-Ventilation Settings Set Temp Timer
+Set Temp Timer

-- 1. Select the Main menu button. 🔚 Select the Ventilation Settings button. - 2.
+- 1. Select the Main menu button. - 2.
 Select the Set Temp Timer button.

 Note: Only the values with a white background are editable.
-All other boxes are information on-
+All other boxes are information only.

 3. Set temperature

 Set Temperature is a very important parameter.
 All other temperatures are dependant on the set temperature.
 When the set temperature is changed, all other temperature settings are also changed by the same amount to maintain the same temperature differences relative to the set temperature.